Task-Driven Dictionary Learning

-with respect to a dictionary~$\D$ in~$\Real^{m \times p}$, each column representing a dictionary element.
-Here~$\l_u$ is a loss function such that $\l_u(\x,\D)$ should be small if~$\D$ is ``good'' at representing the signal~$\x$ in a sparse fashion.
+with respect to a dictionary~$\D$ in~$\Real^{m \times p}$, each column representing a dictionary element. $\l_u$ is a loss function such that $\l_u(\x,\D)$ should be small if~$\D$ is ``good'' at representing the signal~$\x$ in a sparse fashion.
 As emphasized by the index $u$ of $\l_u$, this optimization problem is \emph{unsupervised}.
-Note that, in this setting, {\em overcomplete} dictionaries with $p > m$ are allowed.
 As others~(see, e.g., \cite{aharon}), we define $\l_u(\x,\D)$ as the optimal value of a sparse coding problem.
-In this work, we choose the elastic-net formulation of~\cite{zou}:
+We choose here the elastic-net formulation of~\cite{zou}:

 where~$\lambda_1$ and~$\lambda_2$ are regularization parameters.
 When~$\lambda_2=0$, this leads to the $\ell_1$ sparse decomposition problem, also known as {\em basis pursuit}~\cite{chen}, or {\em Lasso}~\cite{tibshirani}.
 Here, our choice of the elastic-net formulation over the Lasso is mainly for stability reasons.
 Using a parameter $\lambda_2 > 0$ makes the problem of Eq.~(\ref{eq:ell1penalty}) strongly convex and, as shown later in this paper, ensures its unique solution to be Lipschitz with respect to~$\x$ and~$\D$ with a constant depending on~$\lambda_2$.
 Whereas the stability of this solution is not necessarily an issue when learning a dictionary for a reconstruction task, it has turned out to be empirically important in some of our experiments with other tasks.